n aerial birds eye view of San Francisco looking straight down at the skyscrapers and streets in the financial district.

 Building on the Mayor’s Roadmap, the Planning Department and the Office of Economic and Workforce Development (OEWD) are working together, along with external organizations, to address downtown recovery in both the near- and long-term.

-This effort will focus on four themes related to downtown San Francisco:
+This effort will focus on three themes related to downtown San Francisco:

 Economic Diversification and The Future of Office